ltlian/ef-core-standalone-migrations/README.md

 Not addressed in this structure:

 - The application still references `DbContext` and its `DbSet`s.
 For further separation to prevent the application from being able to directly interact with these database types, separate projects would be made to hide these behind repositories and DTOs.
-- The domain models ([Artist.cs](./src/MusicLibrary.Persistence/Models/Artist.cs) and [Album.cs](./src/MusicLibrary.Persistence/Models/Album.cs)) are tailored to MSSQL to some extent, mainly by their `int` primary keys.
+- The domain models [Artist.cs](./src/MusicLibrary.Persistence/Models/Artist.cs) and [Album.cs](./src/MusicLibrary.Persistence/Models/Album.cs) are tailored to MSSQL to some extent, mainly by their `int` primary keys.
 Creating another layer of separation by further abstracting these models out into a completely agnostic contract which `MusicLibrary.Persistence.csproj` imports is possible, but is not useful until you need it.
+The comment found in the [Album.cs](./src/MusicLibrary.Persistence/Models/Album.cs) file shows one way of handling an inherent conflict between the technical model schema and the real-world domain that it represents.

 This application is targeted towards an Sql Server database.
 For other providers (eg., PostgreSQL), an equivalent `MusicLibrary.Persistence.PostgreSQL` would be created in order to implement `IDesignTimeDbContextFactory<TContext>` with the `Npgsql.EntityFrameworkCore.PostgreSQL` provider.